 The Icelandic horse

 Riding the unique Icelandic horse is an Iceland experience no one should miss.
-The Icelandic horse is world famous for it’s five gaits and especially the smooth gait tölt.
-The Icelandic horse breed has been pure for over a thousand years making it one of the purest breeds in the world.
-The horse was brought to Iceland when the country was settled in the 9th century and it was the only means of transportation in the rugged Icelandic nature.
-Today people ride the Icelandic horse for pleasure, traveling and competition and there is a high demand for these friendly and strong horses all over the world.
+The Icelandic horse is world famous for its unique five gaits, especially the smooth gait, tölt.
+The breed has been pure for over a thousand years making it one of the purest breeds in the world.
+These horses were brought to Iceland when the country was settled in the 9th century, it was the only means of transport across the rugged Icelandic terrain.
+Horseback riding in Iceland is unique and special!

-The iconic Blue lagoon is the first things that come to mind for a lot of people when they think about Iceland.
-Being located so perfectly, in the middle of a lava field in between the airport and the capital, it’s kind of a must for anyone traveling to Iceland.
-Blue lagoon’s water is all natural, pumped up from the ground where it’s heated by the hot lava that flows underneath the surface.
-It’s rich with minerals that leave your skin smooth and soft and is actually known to have healing powers for psoriasis and eczema.
-Doctors in Iceland actually believe that strongly in the power of the water that they write prescriptions to go to the lagoon.
-Soak in this magical lagoon in the most charming Icelandic location.
+The iconic Blue Lagoon is one of the first places which comes to mind when people think about Iceland.
+Being located so perfectly, in the middle of a lava field in between the airport and the capital, it kind of is a must-see for anyone traveling to Iceland.
+The Blue Lagoon’s water is natural, pumped up through the ground where it has been heated by the hot lava flowing underneath the surface.
+It is rich in minerals like silica, which will leave your skin smooth and soft and is actually known to have healing powers for psoriasis and eczema.
+Doctors in Iceland write prescriptions for people to go to the lagoon.
+Soak in this magical lagoon in the most amazing Icelandic lava scenery.
 You will not be disappointed.

 Pick up & drop off times:

 Golden Circle and Rafting: 09:00 am – duration around 9 hours